rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 ### Excerpts & Annotations

-*Excerpts from* `A. Demo`*, Demo 1.0, Demo, Demo Unabbreviated, or Original Demo will be formatted like the following:*
+*Excerpts (not including code) from* `A. Demo`*, Demo 1.0, Demo, Demo Unabbreviated, or Original Demo will be formatted like the following:*

 > Words from the `A. Demo`, Demo 1.0, Demo, Demo Unabbreviated, or Original Demo